kekeedme/kekeedme.github.io/projects/Miscellaneous/circularmotion.md

     towards the center</figcaption>
 </figure>

 Consider the triangles in figure 3.
 They are taken from the exact same situation as in figure 2.
 On the left panel, we have an isoceles triangle with sides $r$, $\Delta s$, the arc length.
-Recall that the arc length is the radius times the angle swept by the arc (with $\theta$ in radians), this means that $theta$ is:
+Recall that the arc length is the radius times the angle swept by the arc (with $\theta$ in radians), this means that $\theta$ is:

 $$
 \begin{align}